 Feedback requested:

-Is the flexibility of using telemetry to address operational constraints is adequate (e.g. awarding of Regulation, PFR considering only frequency responsive capacity, handling of forbidden zones, avoiding award of AS while Resource is transitioning through “dead zones”, etc.) adequate?
+Is the flexibility of using telemetry to address operational constraints is adequate (e.g. awarding of Regulation, Responsive considering only frequency responsive capacity, handling of forbidden zones, avoiding award of AS while Resource is transitioning through “dead zones”, etc.) adequate?

 Nomenclature